Sushmitha-Katti/PytorchLightning_Hydra/README.md

 ```

 4. To change model

 - If you are giving experiment file: change the name in model_name
 - By default it will be : model/cifar10.yml - model_name

-## Assignement Implementation
+## Assignment Implementation

 1. New data module(cifar10_datamodule) is added [here](https://github.com/Sushmitha-Katti/PytorchLightning_Hydra/blob/main/src/datamodules/cifar10_datamodule.py) in datamodule

-   - Implementation is simialr to MNIST.
+   - Implementation is similar to MNIST.
 Changed the reference of MNIST to CIFAR10

 2. New model(cidar10_module) is added [here](https://github.com/Sushmitha-Katti/PytorchLightning_Hydra/blob/main/src/models/cifar10_module.py) in module.

-   - Similar Implemetation as MNIST.
+   - Similar Implementation as MNIST.
 But removed net parameter from init and added model name parameter to dynamically take timm pretrained model as input.

    ```python
    def __init__(
         self,